modir/using-laminas-framework-book/version2/docs/forms_advanced.md

 3. Once the form is submitted by the user, compare the hidden value passed in the form with the token saved server-side.
 If they match, consider the form data secure.

-I> If a malicious user will try to attack the site by submitting the form, he I> will not be able to put right token in the form submissions, because the token I> is not stored in cookies.
+> If a malicious user will try to attack the site by submitting the form, he
+> will not be able to put right token in the form submissions, because the token
+> is not stored in cookies.

 #### Example: Adding a CSRF Element to Form

 In Laminas Framework, to add a CSRF protection to your form model, you use the @`Laminas\Form\Element\Csrf` form element class.

-I> The @`Csrf`[Laminas\Form\Element\Csrf] element has no visual representation (you will not see it on the screen).
+> The @`Csrf`[Laminas\Form\Element\Csrf] element has no visual representation (you will not see it on the screen).

 To insert a CSRF element to your form model, add the following lines in its `addElements()` method: